FrostyNick/dotfiles/readme.md

 I am open to PR requests, issues or questions (in discussions).
 Just make an issue and then after getting my feedback you can work on the PR.
-Otherwise, you can fork this into something better probably.
+Other than that, feel free to learn and take any amount of code to tweak or do whatever you want.

+If you learn something, consider adding a star or commenting.

 ## File descriptions